How to generate value with data monetization in telecom

 Data-centric services are further enhanced through Orange Business, a subsidiary that offers big data consulting and AI-based solutions to customers in finance, health care, logistics, and other industries.
 Orange Business pulls together large-scale data ingestion, predictive modeling, and machine learning solutions to help organizations operationalize improvements, forecast demand, and improve customer experience.
 Collectively, these initiatives position Orange as an all-in digital solutions provider, extending its reach much beyond a traditional telecom operator.

-Orange’s journey toward becoming a complete digital solutions business highlights a common trend across the sector: telecom operators around the globe are looking beyond standard connectivity to take advantage of their data assets.
-Using some of the vast amount of data generated each day, operators are finding creative ways to create new business models and monetization opportunities.
-One major strategy is a Data-as-a-Service (DaaS) model, where the operators package insights that have been anonymized and aggregated–everything from location insights to patterns of behavior, and sell or license that data to third parties in advertising, retail, and transportation.
+One major strategy is a Data-as-a-Service (DaaS) model, where operators package insights that have been anonymized and aggregated–everything from location insights to patterns of behavior, and sell or license that data to third parties in advertising, retail, and transportation.
 This data as a service strategy allows telecoms to generate revenue from data that would otherwise sit unused and enables contribution to revenue growth.

 Also, many telecoms are using a platform strategy.
-By exposing their data for use by secure APIs, they allow developers and other external businesses to create applications that leverage existing network and customer data.
+By exposing their data for use via secure APIs, they allow developers and other external businesses to create applications that leverage existing network and customer data.
 In those engagements, revenue-sharing arrangements can provide ongoing value.
 Every time the new service generates revenue from a data service, a share comes back to the telecom.
 This drives an ecosystem effect that extends the telecoms’ reach far beyond their customer base.

-An emerging model involves insight-driven consulting and solutions.
-Similar to Orange Business Services, telecommunications companies with capabilities for advanced analytics can establish themselves as trusted advisors to other organizations aiming to improve either their operations or user experience.
-These consulting engagements involve combinations of AI products and managed services, providing a differentiating factor for operators in a competitive environment.
-Lastly, partnerships and joint ventures with technology suppliers, OTT platforms, and content developers are another important consideration.
-By leveraging subscriber analytics with specific digital tools or proprietary content, telcos can create shared branded services – whether these services be dynamic pricing schemes or AI-generated bundles of content – that drive subscriber engagement and incremental revenue.
+Lastly, partnerships and joint ventures with technology suppliers, OTT platforms, and content developers remain an important consideration.
+By leveraging subscriber analytics with digital tools or proprietary content, telcos can create shared branded services — whether dynamic pricing schemes or AI-generated content bundles — that drive subscriber engagement and incremental revenue.